 Fatigue and the menopause are two things that go hand in hand.

 For me, it was one of the most difficult symptoms as it affected all aspects of my life.
 Before the menopause, I would jump out of bed at 5am, go to my one-hour training session at 6am and be back home by 7am in time to drink a freshly-made green juice and walk my dogs.
 Fatigue was not part of my vocabulary.
-Everyone who knows me knows that I have very high energy levels; in fact many of my friends used to jokingly ask me to calm down!
-That’s what made what happened next so frightening.
+Everyone who knows me knows that I have (or at least, I had) very high energy levels; in fact, many of my friends used to jokingly ask me to calm down!
+That’s what made what happened next so frightening for me.

 My Top Tips

 Melatonin is a hormone produced naturally by the body and is instrumental in determining your body’s sleep/wake cycle.
 As our hormone levels are in a constant state of flux, hormone-replacement therapy (HRT) is a very effective way of balancing us out and helping to normalise the level of hormones such as melatonin.
 You have to decide what will be best for you based on your body, family history and lifestyle.
 HRT may be the right thing for you but equally, it may not be.
 Research different treatments and when you visit your GP, be honest and open about your symptoms and make sure you get the help and treatment that is right for you.

 Iron deficiency can be linked to tiredness and fatigue.
 Replenish your system with some much-needed vitamins by taking a supplement or eating foods rich in iron such as nuts and seeds, dried prunes, whole grains, dark-green leafy vegetables and pulses and beans.
 I would also recommend taking a vitamin supplement to replenish your system with vital minerals.